 One of the fastest-growing use cases is mini PCs for digital signage.

-Today, digital signs are highly integrated components of business communications in corporate offices, healthcare, government, and more.
+Digital signs play a bug role in business communications in corporate offices, healthcare, government, and more.

 As messages change frequently, and graphics become more advanced, a mini PC is the perfect solution for any organization’s digital sign strategy.
 The combination of small size, low power use, low noise, and versatility give them the ability to pivot easily between powering digital signs or a workstation.